Tableau 101: Formatting Tips and Techniques for Proactive Dashboard Development, Part IIBy: CoEnterprise | January 31, 2019

 Hi again, Vizards.
-In part two of our series on dashboard development, we’ll take you through strategies on how to build holistic dashboards, how to brand your dashboards, and how to get the most out of default formatting.
+In part two of our series on the development of Tableau dashboards, we’ll take you through strategies on how to build holistic dashboards, how to brand your dashboards, and how to get the most out of default formatting.

 Level 201: Set Default Formatting for Your Data Source, Measures, and Dimensions